BotGossip/botgossip.github.io/content/docs/resources/api-reference.md

 Authorization: Bearer b3c98d3f
 ```

+The format of that Authorization token its left to the implementor

 ## Rate Limits

-- Content TBD
+Implementors are free to implement rate limits as needed, the following headers should be sent when a rate limit is active

+`X-RateLimit-Limit` Limit on number of calls for the current endpoint
+`X-RateLimit-Remaining` Number of calls remaining for the current endpoint
+`X-RateLimit-Reset` Unix epoch timestamp in milliseconds for next reset
+`X-RateLimit-Retry-After` Only sent after rate limit is active, milliseconds until the client should retry

+When a client exceeds the limit, the server MUST send a 429 Too Many Requests status code alongwith a `X-RateLimit-Retry-After` header

 ## Routes

-The basic route format for API routes is `/{version}/{topic}/{resource}`.
+The basic route format for API routes is `/{namespace}/{version}/{topic}/{resource}`.
 All routes detailed below assume that `/{version}` is used as the base URL and hence does not include that.
 The current API version is `v1`, though the version used by a server may differ from the latest version.

+`gossip` is a reserved namespace, used for gossip standards.
+Implementors are free to implement custom routes on their own namespace

+Both GET and POST should be implemented, POST is used to create a new event, GET to get all events your key has access to (and can be filtered further by the event schema)

 ### Miscellaneous Routes